82nd Training Wing: Air Training Command

 The 82nd Fighter Wing was originally active at Grenier AFB, New Hampshire, between 1947 and 1949.

-The 82nd replaced and absorbed resources of the 3525th Pilot Training Wing in February 1973 at Williams Air Force Base, Arizona and assumed undergraduate pilot training operations in Cessna T-37 Tweet and Northrop T-38 Talon aircraft.
+The 82nd replaced and absorbed resources of the 3525th Pilot Training Wing in February 1973 at Williams Air Force Base, Arizona and assumed undergraduate pilot training operations in the Cessna T-37 Tweet and the Northrop T-38 Talon aircraft.
 Assigned to the wing were the 96th and 97th Flying Training Squadrons.

 On 19 September 1976, the first women entered undergraduate pilot training.
 Ten female students were in Class 77–08.
 First Lieutenant Christine E. Schott became the first woman to solo in the T-38.
-On 2 September 1977, Class 77-08 graduated.
-The ten women received their wings along with 36 male classmates.
+On 2 September 1977, Class 77-08 graduated, and these ten women received their wings along with 36 male classmates.
 In March 1978, the 82nd's first female instructor pilot, Captain Connie Engel, was assigned to the 97th Fighter Training Squadron to instruct T-38 students.

 Air Training Command activated the 98th and the 99th Flying Training Squadrons on 1 June 1988 to test a four-squadron organization.
 The test showed the wing needed a fifth squadron to provide operational support.
 On 1 September 1989, ATC activated the 100th Flying Training Squadron.

 In 1991 Congress approved the second round of base closures, as identified by the Base Realignment and Closure Commission.
 On that list was Williams.
 The base was to cease operation as of 30 September 1993.
 With Williams scheduled to close, ATC decided to move part of that base's T-38 fleet to Sheppard Air Force Base during 1992.

 HQ USAF redesignated the 82nd Flying Training Wing as the 82nd Training Wing and assigned the designation to Air Education and Training Command on 1 July 1993.
-The 82nd was inactivated at Williams and HQ AETC activated the 82nd Training Wing at Sheppard and assigned it to Second Air Force.
+The 82nd was inactivated at Williams, and HQ AETC activated the 82nd Training Wing at Sheppard and assigned it to the Second Air Force.
 The 82nd's new mission was to conduct ground technical training.
 The 82nd also became the host unit at Sheppard.

 The 782nd Training Group was activated on 23 March 1994 and assigned it to the 82nd Training Wing.
 At the same time, the 396th Technical Training Group changed its name to the 82nd Training Group, the 82nd Medical Group became the 882nd Training Group, and the 82nd Field Training Group became the 982nd Training Group.
 On 30 March, the wing began providing technician training, first in the C-141 crew chief course and, a day later, in the F-16 crew chief course.
 The C-141 program graduated its first class in August, followed in September by the F-16 class.